splunk/observability-workshop/docs/dashboards/adding-charts.md

 Click on the three dots **`...`** on on of the **Latency History** charts in your dashboard and then on **Open** (or you can click on the name of the chart which here is **Latency History**).

-This will bring you to the editor environement again.
+This will bring you to the editor environment again.

 First set the time for the chart to -1 hour in the Time box at the top right of the chart.
 Then to make this a different chart, click on the eye icon in front of signal "*A*" to make it visible again, and then hide signal "*C*" via the eye icon and change the name for *Latency history* to **Latency vs Load**.